-- The Secretary of State must respond in writing to a report produced by the responsible committee of the House of Commons or House of Lords which concludes that there exists credible evidence of a serious risk of genocide or that genocide is being, or has been, committed outside the United Kingdom. - (2) A response of the Secretary of State, as provided for in subsection (1), constitutes, for the avoidance of doubt, a decision of the Secretary of State which is a reviewable act, and a non-response is also reviewable. - (3) The Secretary of State will enable and facilitate judicial review of a response, as provided for in subsection (1), or the application procedure set out in section 1, including by - (a) explaining whether relevant obligations under internatonal law, and 25 in particular the law relating to genocide, have been properly applied, interpreted, and fulfilled by the United Kingdom; - (b) publishing and making available to the Court, the Secretary of State's considerations in exercise of their powers, in light of international obligations, in making the response; - (c) publishing and making available to the Court, all due diligence and risk assessments undertaken in making the response. - (4) A response is liable to be questioned or set aside in any court with jurisdiction, including the Court acting in accordance with the application procedure set out in section 1, if the Court did not already have that jurisdiction. - (5) For the avoidance of doubt- - (a) the supervisory jurisdiction will extend to the response; - (b) application or petition for judicial review may be made or brought in relation to the response; - (c) in any application pursuant to the procedure set out at section 1, or application or petition for judicial review, the Court must have regard to the application, interpretation and fulfilment of - (i) obligations under the Genocide Convention;
+- (1) The Secretary of State must respond in writing within two months to a report produced by the responsible committee of the House of Commons or House of Lords which concludes that there exists credible evidence of a serious risk of genocide or that genocide is being, or has been, committed outside the United Kingdom. - (2) A response of the Secretary of State, as provided for in subsection (1), constitutes, for the avoidance of doubt, a decision of the Secretary of State which is a reviewable act, and a non-response is also reviewable. - (3) The Secretary of State will enable and facilitate judicial review of a response, as provided for in subsection (1), or the application procedure set out in section 1, including by- - (a) explaining whether relevant obligations under international law, and in particular the law relating to genocide, have been properly applied, interpreted, and fulfilled by the United Kingdom; - (b) clarifying whether any the referrals in section (3)(1) as are applicable will be utilised and, if not, setting out the reasons why the referrals will not be utilised; - (c) publishing and making available to the Court, the Secretary of State's considerations in exercise of their powers, in light of international obligations, in making the response; - (d) publishing and making available to the Court, all due diligence and risk assessments undertaken in making the response.

-- (ii) relevant provisions of the European Convention on Human Rights (as provided for by the Human Rights Act 1998); and - (iii) relevant rules of customary international law relating to genocide, crimes against humanity under custom, war crimes and torture and other peremptory norms of international law.
+- A response is liable to be questioned or set aside in any court with jurisdiction, including the Court acting in accordance with the application procedure set out in section 1, if the Court did not already have that jurisdiction. - (5) For the avoidance of doubt - the supervisory jurisdiction will extend to the response; - application or petition for judicial review may be made or brought in relation to the response; - in any application pursuant to the procedure set out at section 1, or application or petition for judicial review, the Court must have regard to the application, interpretation and fulfilment of - - obligations under the Genocide Convention; - relevant provisions of the European Convention on Human Rights (as provided for by the Human Rights Act 1998); and - relevant rules of customary international law relating to (iii) genocide, crimes against humanity under custom, war crimes and torture and other peremptory norms of international law.